Deal or No Deal (British game show): The Banker

-The Banker is the name given to the show's quasi-fictional antagonist.
+The Banker is the name given to the show's quasi-fictional main antagonist.
 Notionally, the money on the game board is the Banker's own.
 As such, his role is to make cash offers (usually with the first few digits being odd [e.g., £5,900]) to buy the contestant's chosen box rather than allowing them to continue and risk them winning much more.
 The Banker is played by "Himself", as stated in the end credits.
 He talks to the host via the Bakelite telephone on the contestant's desk, and also regularly talks to the player.

 As Broadcast magazine noted in March 2006, the UK version of the show was the first to exploit the potential for the Banker to be an active character.
 Despite not being seen or heard on screen, this personification led to a high degree of public and media interest.
 The Guardian newspaper called the Banker "a cult character in the making and no mistake" and included him in their hotlist.
 Television programmes such as Harry Hill's TV Burp, GMTV, Richard & Judy and Dead Ringers all made jokes about and regularly speculated as to the Banker's real identity.
 As the show progressed, the Banker's fictitious back story has been built up through the character's conversations with Edmonds and the daily contestants.
 Edmonds describes the Banker as an older man, who is overweight and has little hair.
 The Banker has made several references to his six ex-wives, mother, two boxer dogs and also to his estranged son, to whom he never speaks on account of his being a charity worker.